FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 Elements inside are _always_ required to have a unique key attribute.
 :::

-In `App.vue`, surround the ul element surrounding the `<app-fox>` nested component with `v-transition-group` and provide it with a proper tag attribute and class:
+In `App.vue`, surround the ul element surrounding the `<app-fox>` nested component with `transition-group` and provide it with a proper tag attribute and class:

 ```html
 <transition-group